Dissipation induced elastic-mode instability with topological excitation in holographic non-equilibrium steady cnoidal wave supersolid: Dissipative supersolid states in a finite-temperature holographic model

 In Fig.~\ref{condensate_0}, we display a series of snapshots of the time evolution of the wave-function amplitude $|\Psi_1|(x,t)$ starting from an initial unstable solution perturbed via an elastic mode with $q=0.7k_0$.
 The initial solution at $t=0$ displays a strongly inhomogeneous profile that is close to a train of dark solitons, at the core of which the condensate vanishes.
 After perturbing this initial supersolid state, the wave-function evolves in a complex way and eventually at late time tends towards a uniform phase in which $|\Psi_1(x)|=\text{const}$.
 The bottom right panel in Fig.~\ref{condensate_0} shows a snapshot before approaching this final equilibrium state.
 This final equilibrium state is a superfluid with homogeneous condensate and it is stable.
 In other words, the instability induced by the elastic mode drives the supersolid excited states towards superfluid homogeneous states.

 In order to reveal in more detail the microscopic origin of this instability and its evolution, it is important to discuss in more detail the physical role of the phase of the complex order parameter.
 For the cnoidal wave inhomogeneous solutions, the phase $\theta(x)$ is a nontrivial function of the spatial coordinate $x$.
-In particular, it can exhibit local jumps and topological features, such as the presence of global topological defects (\textit{i.e.}, domain walls in one dimension), as well.
+In particular, it can exhibit local jumps and topological features, such as the presence of {quantized circulation} in one dimension (see Supplementary Materials for detail), as well.

 In full generality, solitons and anti-solitons are respectively solutions of nonlinear differential equations accompanied by $\pi$ or $-\pi$ local phase jumps.
 As an explicit example, the GP equation, Eq.~\eqref{GP}, admits this type of solutions.
 In fact, one can find solitary travelling wave solutions that propagate at velocity $v$ without changing in form,